Skip to main content

 Kazakhstan is safe for travelers.
 The US State Department rates it Level 1 (Exercise Normal Precautions), the same as France, Germany, and the UK.
 Violent crime against tourists is extremely rare.

 Common-sense precautions apply: watch for pickpockets in bazaars, avoid walking alone late at night in unfamiliar areas, and keep valuables out of sight.
 For solo female travelers, Kazakhstan is generally welcoming, with Almaty being the most progressive city.
+For emergency numbers, hospital recommendations, and travel insurance guidance, see our complete Kazakhstan safety guide.

 Culture and Etiquette